Land Rover Discovery: Mechanical

 Two permanent 4x4 systems were initially offered.
 The standard single-speed transfer case utilizes a Torsen limited-slip center differential.
 A basic distribution of 42% front and 58% rear is maintained by the center differential when the vehicle is travelling in a straight line.
 Upon loss of traction on one of the axles, the differential has a locking range of between 65/35 and 20/80 front-to-rear.
 Traction control takes over to maintain propulsion when the locking range of the differential is exceeded.
 A two-speed transfer case is optional.
 This transfer case uses a bevel-gear center differential to distribute the torque 50/50 between the front and rear axles.
 There is also a multi-disc clutch to limit slip between the axles, so the front and rear axles can be locked together.
 The center differential is lockable using the terrain response menu.

 100% of engine power can be diverted to either axle without the need for intervention by traction control.
 A locking rear differential is also available.

 Land Rover also introduced Terrain Response 2 on the Discovery 5.
 Similarly to the first generation of Terrain Response, Terrain Response 2 constantly monitors wheel slip, wheel speed, angle of approach or departure, and the suspension's compression or rebound to adjust the anti-lock braking system, throttle response, differentials and traction control systems.
 The driver can select modes for snow, grass, gravel, mud ruts, sand, or rock crawling by turning a dial on the centre console.
 Terrain Response 2 also introduces a new 'Auto' mode that allows the vehicles computer to select the most appropriate mode on its own.

 The Discovery 5 is the first Discovery to be built on a unibody chassis, unlike its predecessors which were built body on frame.
 This allows the vehicle to have higher torsional rigidity with less weight.
 The latest generation has a higher wading depth (up to 35.6 in), improved ground clearance and a more comfortable ride while traversing adverse terrain.

-A mid-term update with a refreshed interior and new engine range was launched in 2021.
+A mid-term update with a refreshed interior and new engine range, including a 3.0 I6 Diesel, was launched in 2021.
 Larger infotainment screens and revisions to the layout of the Commercial variant including more underfloor storage were the main highlights.
+The 2.0 diesel engines variants were dropped around this time.